vvoltarus/Lab5859/README.md

 ---

-## Next Stage

-LEVEL 4 — Reconnaissance & Visibility
+### Next Step — Level 5: SMB / NetBIOS Enumeration

-The next stage will introduce network scanning and analysis.
+The next stage of the lab focuses on **service exposure and network discovery through SMB and NetBIOS protocols**.

-Using Nmap from an internal client, the lab will demonstrate:

-- how services appear during reconnaissance
-- how firewall rules affect scan results
-- how scanning activity is visible in system logs

-This step connects defensive infrastructure with attacker reconnaissance techniques.
+In this level, a Samba service will be introduced to simulate a typical internal file-sharing host.
+The goal is to observe how SMB services appear during network enumeration and how segmentation and firewall rules affect their visibility.

+Key objectives:

+* deploy a Samba service inside the lab environment
+* perform NetBIOS discovery and SMB enumeration
+* analyze how firewall policies impact service visibility
+* observe enumeration traffic through system logs

+This stage connects **service exposure, reconnaissance techniques, and defensive monitoring** within the lab infrastructure.